dragonlady05/strong_password_detect_regex/README.md

             strong_pass = False  # Set strong_pass to False if the password do not meet the condition break
         if strong_pass:  # Outside statement out of the while loop print ('Must contain at least 8 characters, 1 lowercase, 1 uppercase, 1 number and 1 special character.
-Try again.' )  # If passwordText does not meet RegEx passwordStrength ()
+Try again.' )  # If passwordText does not meet RegEx patterns passwordStrength ()
     passwordStrength ()